-The Survey of Education and Work (SEW), conducted annually by the ABS, provides selected information on participation in education, highest educational attainment, transition from education to work, and current labour force and demographic characteristics for the population aged 15-74 years.
-Data from Education and Work are used to report participation and attainment data, including key performance measures for schooling, in this report.
+The SEW, conducted annually by the ABS, provides selected information on participation in education, highest educational attainment, transition from education to work, and current labour force and demographic characteristics for the population aged 15-74 years.
+Data from Education and Work is used to report participation and attainment data, including KPMs for schooling, in this report.

-See ABS, Category 6227.0, Education and Work, May 2019, explanatory notes for further information.
+See ABS, Education and Work, Australia, May 2020 methodology for more information.